BBloggsbott/BBloggsbott.github.io/_readapaper/2025-10-13-attention-is-all-you-need.md

   4. Use this dynamic vector (along with its own hidden state) to generate the next word.

 - **Remaining Limitation:** While attention solved the information bottleneck, the encoder process itself remained sequential.
-The hidden states were still generated one after another, as the calculation for $h_t$ depended on $h_{t-1}$.
+The hidden states were still generated one after another, as the calculation for $$h_t$$ depended on $$h_{t-1}$$.
 This computational limitation was the final problem the Transformer aimed to solve.

 ## The Transformer Revolution - A New Architecture